philipturner/metal-benchmarks/README.md

 > Little's Law: Concurrency = Latency / Throughput
 >
 > Cycles Throughput = Cycles Latency / (Pipelines/ALU)

+The schematic above is imaginary.
+In reality, each ALU has a single 4-stage pipeline.
+Each "integer and conditional pipeline" above is one of 4 slots in the pipeline.
+Throughput benchmarks below show FADD and FFMA potentially taking 2 cycles, while FCMPSEL takes 4.
+This explains how FP16 FADD throughput at ILP=1 saturates at 8 simds/core (2/scheduler) and not 16 simds/core (4/scheduler).
+We could adjust the mental model to represent one very complex pipeline with different latencies for different instructions.
+Doing so will not change most performance patterns it predicts.

+Nonetheless, it's helpful to understand whether hardware is being physically duplicated.
+The 4 FP32/I32 "integer and conditional pipeline" instances above (512/core) share a common multiplier (128/core), each taking a single cycle to multiply two mantissas.
+The "integer and complex math pipeline" instances (128/core) actually forward to a set of SFUs (special function units, 32/core).
+These accept instructions every cycle, but appear as 4 cycles because they're shared among schedulers.
+Very complex transcendental instructions (RECIP, SIN) have pipeline depths larger than 4 cycles.
+However, only 4 numbers can reside in the pipeline simultaneously.
+This makes them appear like 4 separate ALUs, each processing only one value simultaneously.

 ## Instruction Throughputs